 From our experience it is much better to maintain a constant temperature than a fluctuating one.
 We suggest 21-26°C (69-79°F), although if it is cooler than this, it is not a problem, it just takes slightly longer to ferment.
 If you can't maintain this then we supply three different forms of heating equipment:

-- This drops into the container, through the bung and can be thermostatically controlled to maintain the exact temperature.
+This drops into the container, through the bung and can be thermostatically controlled to maintain the exact temperature.
 Similar to a fish tank heater.
-All these are featured on the starter kits.
+All these can be added to our starter kit packages.

 Why do I need to sterilise my equipment?